surfiniaburger/takeMed/README.md

 -Enter your Love one phone number and the medication.
 - Click send reminder
 - Within minutes, your loved one recieves a text.
+- Navigate to Reminder log to view a list of previous reminders with their time stamps
+- Delete Previous logs

 ![Alt text](<Screenshot 2023-11-18 at 01.42.17-1.png>)